Last Updated: September 23rd, 2019

 Yes, SEO is important even in case of infographics.

-Everything from your topic, your headlines, and the content you put in your infographic should be attractive enough to rank well on the search engines, once published.
+Everything from your topic, your headlines, and the content you put in your infographic should be attractive enough to rank well in the search engines, once published.
+Our SEO Checklist can help you achieve this.

-Put extra emphasis on the design elements, and the inclusion of keywords into the accompanying text, to create a search engine optimized infographic.
+Put extra emphasis on the design elements, and the inclusion of keywords into the accompanying text, to create a search engine optimized infographic and its content.
+If you are not sure about this then go have a look at our SEO Services in India to know how we can help.

 If you are producing an infographic for your own brand or company, to be published on your website, then it's a good idea to add your company's logo to it.